+Have you ever been in a situation where you couldn’t access certain websites or online services?
 That’s because they blocked your IP address, either intentionally or as part of a broader security measure.

-What is An IP Address Exactly?
+What Is an IP Address Exactly?

+DNS acts like a phonebook for the internet.
 It translates different types of IP addresses into human-readable names.
-For example, the domain name of the Netflix website is “www.netflix.com” but its IP address could be “52.0.131.132”.
+For example, the domain name of the Netflix website is “www.netflix.com.”
+But its IP address could be “52.0.131.132”.

 Wait, did I say “different types of IP addresses”?
 Let’s understand that next.